uyuni-project/sumaform/README.md

 ### Inter-Server Sync (ISS)

-Create two SUSE Manager server modules and add `iss-master` and `iss-slave` variable definitions to them, as in the example below:
+Create two SUSE Manager server modules and add `iss_master` and `iss_slave` variable definitions to them, as in the example below:

 ```
 module "suma21pgm" {